rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 The Gnome project maintains an [Extensions Site](https://extensions.gnome.org/) where you can install "Extensions".
 These are small programs that add functionality to the Gnome Desktop.
 I try to keep the number of extensions to a minimum because of performance and stability issues.
 This article [Top 21 GNOME Extensions to Enhance Your Experience](https://itsfoss.com/best-gnome-extensions/) lists the extensions that `itsfoss` recommends.

-`Gnome Extensions` handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions.
+`Gnome Extensions` handles updating extensions, configuring extension preferences and removing or disabling unwanted extensions without using a browser.

 **Installation Instructions**